MS/PhD and PhD

 - Develop and demonstrate written and oral communications skills by preparing papers, summaries, briefings and presentations regarding environmental health science.

 Students in the EHS Ph.D. program also have the opportunity to complete a Designated Emphasis in Computational and Genomic Biology (see details).

 Direct admission to the Ph.D. program requires a master's degree in a relevant subject.
 Exceptionally well qualified students without a master's degree, but who wish to pursue a doctoral degree can apply for admission to the M.S./Ph.D. program.
 This program requires mastery of the subject matter normally gained in the M.S. or M.P.H. programs and, as a consequence, may take somewhat longer to complete the full doctoral requirements than those entering with a prior master's degree.

 For a list of Ph.D. program course requirements, please consult the student handbook.

 Ph.D. students take two examinations as part of their programs.
 The EHS Graduate Group Preliminary Exam normally takes place after 3-4 semesters of course work and requires writing a NIH-style proposal for research of interest to the student.
 It is followed by an oral portion that may cover general knowledge in the environmental health field as well as details related to the submitted proposal.
 After successful completion of the Preliminary Exam, students are expected to take the Qualifying Exam within a few months.
 The format of this exam follows the guidelines laid down by Graduate Division.
-More details of both exams are available from the EHS Student Administrator and the Chair of the EHS Graduate Group.
+More details of both exams are available from the Division Manager or EHS Program Coordinator and the Chair of the EHS Graduate Group.